 Amusement Park Days: These are Archdiocesan-sponsored days for which parishes purchase tickets through the archdiocesan Youth Ministry office, and make their own chaperone and transportation arrangements.
-Though open to anyone a parish wants to bring (middle school/Jr. High, high school, young adults, families, altar servers, etc.), many make Kings Island (generally the 2nd Tuesday in June) a high school event and Holiday World (generally the 3rd Wednesday of July) a middle school/Jr. High event.
+Though open to anyone a parish wants to bring (middle school/Jr. High, high school, young adults, families, altar servers, etc.), many Holiday World (generally the 3rd Wednesday of July) a middle school/Jr. High event.
 The Catholic Youth Day at Kentucky Kingdom is generally scheduled for early Fall and includes a Mass.
 Holiday World and Kentucky Kingdom include one meal (usually lunch) and Kings Island does not include a meal.
 Additionally, a small amount of the ticket prices serves as a fundraiser for archdiocesan youth scholarships (\$1-\$2/ticket)